|

 Moreover, if we try to do something different from Christs own example,

-pride.
-And what better a way to push away divine
+and pride.
+And there’s no better way to push away divine

 grace than with presumption and pride!